Anglo-Saxon Petroleum

-Anglo-Saxon Petroleum Co Ltd is a private company owned by Royal Dutch Shell.
+Anglo-Saxon Petroleum Company Limited is a dormant company owned by Shell.

 History

-Around 1898 the company became responsible for the ships of Shell Transport and Trading.
-In 1907 it continued to be responsible for the trade in oil by-products when the Dutch Petroleum Company was established to take over the petroleum business of the Dutch state authorities and the Shell company.
+Around 1898, the company became responsible for the ships of Shell Transport and Trading.
+In 1907, the Dutch Petroleum Company was established to take over the petroleum business of the Dutch state authorities and Shell.
 The same year it was incorporated into Royal Dutch Shell.

-In 1908 Shell Transport and Trading had placed all of its assets in Anglo-Saxon Petroleum Co and Bataafsche Petroleum Maatschappij which also held all of the assets of Royal Dutch Shell.
-Since then the company owned and ran the oil transport and storage activities of the Shell group of companies.
-During the following two decades Anglo-Saxon became the most progressive, innovative and forward-looking of all the oil carriers.
-In order to match transport demand, they commissioned new buildings based on their own design or, indeed, bought and re-designed existing ships with an amazing degree of innovative thinking and fantasy.
-Liner ships, general cargo vessels, sailing ships and even train ferries were re-built and made into oil carriers.
+In 1908, Shell Transport and Trading had placed all of its assets in Anglo-Saxon Petroleum Co. and Bataafsche Petroleum Maatschappij, which also held all of the assets of Royal Dutch Shell.
+Since then, the company owned and ran the oil transport and storage activities of the Shell group of companies.
+In order to match transport demand, the company commissioned new vessels based on their own design, as well as bought and re-designed existing ships.

+Liner ships, general cargo vessels, sailing ships and train ferries were re-built and made into oil carriers.

-In November 1955 The Shell Petroleum Company Ltd. took over the assets of Anglo-Saxon, which ceased to function as a separate company.
+In November 1955 Shell took over the assets of Anglo-Saxon, which ceased to function as a separate company.